jxudata/AffirmJobs/README.md

 **What experienced positions are available?**

 - If you are **really** interested in Affirm and you find a position that **really** matches your experience, let us talk!
 Please click this [referral link](https://grnh.se/8ec8f9fd3us), send to affirm.refer.job@gmail.com, with your linkedin profile link, and resume.
 I will follow up with you.
-- If you just want to apply through the link, visit this [referral link](https://grnh.se/8ec8f9fd3us), and apply.
+- If you just want to apply through the link, visit this [referral link](https://grnh.se/54db7ac73us), and apply.

-**Is Affirm hiring new grads and interns?**

-- For **Software Engineer, New Grad 2021**, please apply here: [referral link](https://grnh.se/c48d8f7c3us) and message me on [LinkedIn](https://www.linkedin.com/in/jiaruixu/) indicating you have applied through my link.

 To know more about Affirm, please read the following: